 By penetrating the grout with sealer first, you are pre-empting water and other liquids from penetrating the grout.
-It is that simple.
+Grout sealer is that simple.

 Do You Always Need Grout Sealer?

 Yes, you need it, except when you happen to be using epoxy-based grout.
 Grout sealer is not needed with epoxy-based grout because this type of grout naturally sheds water, no additives needed.

 SpectraLOCK from Laticrete is one popular brand.
 Epoxy grout is more expensive and can be tricky to mix.

 Grout sealer is easy to apply, but tedious.
 The smaller the tile size, the more grout you will have.
-If you installed 1" tile, you're in for a lot of grout sealing; if it's 12" or 16" tile, not so much.
+If you installed small mosaic tile, for example, you're in for a lot of grout sealing.

-This matters because using the brush or roller sealer applicators on an entire roomful of 1" sized tile can take up a whole weekend.
-In this case, try the spray on type of grout sealer.
+This matters because using the brush or roller sealer applicators on an entire roomful of small tile can take up a whole weekend.
+In this case, try the spray-on type of grout sealer.